FAQ: AI generated cluster names

 Location: Identifying audience locations is useful for global analysis but using regions for country level analysis can also be beneficial.

-Interests: For most marketing campaigns and strategies, interests will be an important focus since these inform both content themes and targeting.
+Interest themes (Influencers & Brands): For most marketing campaigns and strategies, interests will be an important focus since these inform both content themes and targeting.
 As such, we recommend including these in audience names where relevant.

-Interconnectivity (clusters that are connected, who follows who, to find out what glues a community together).
+Interconnections (clusters that are connected, who follows who, to find out what glues a community together).

-Affinity (interest-based clusters, those following similar sets of accounts, therefore with similar interests).
+Affinities (interest-based clusters, those following similar sets of accounts, therefore with similar interests).